OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 ## Decide If You Need Multiple Languages

-**Before** you enable to e-Consent Framework, the REDcap module for this kind of project, check with the study team on whether multiple languages will be needed.
-If so, Multi-Language Management must be enabled before the e-Consent Framework.
-See our chapter on this process.
+**Before** you enable to e-Consent Framework, which is the REDcap module for this kind of project, check with the study team on whether multiple languages will be needed.
+If so, Multi-Language Management must be enabled **before** the e-Consent Framework.
+If you need to have multiple languages in your e-consent, go to our chapter on this process, which will pick up at this point in your work. **call-out to MLM chapter goes here**

 ## Enable e-Consent Framework